Battery-Intelligence-Lab/galv/README.md

 # To run in a venv use
 make init
 make harvester-run
-# Note in this case teh harvester will be looking for its config at ./config/harvester-config.json
+# Note in this case the harvester will be looking for its config at ./config/harvester-config.json

 ```